-- Too much debt.
-As the saying goes, banks only want to lend money to people who don't need it, and thus you can be denied for having too high of a credit utilization ratio, or debt-to-credit ratio.
+- Too much debt: You can be denied for having too high of a credit utilization rate, also known as your debt-to-credit ratio.
 This is the total amount of revolving debt you have divided by the total amount of credit you've been extended.
-And while there's no strict rule on what constitutes too much debt, experts recommend keeping your credit utilization ratio below 30%.
+And while there's no strict rule on what constitutes too much credit card debt, experts recommend keeping your credit utilization ratio below 30%.

-- Limited credit history.
-Lenders like to see a long credit history showing you've made loan and credit card payments responsibly for many years.
+- Limited credit history: Lenders like to see a long credit history showing you've made loan and credit card payments responsibly for many years.
 This can be a problem for young adults, recent immigrants and those who have avoided credit in the past.
-If you have a "thin file," or not much credit history, lenders may avoid extending you credit.
+If you have a "thin file," lenders may avoid extending you credit.

-- Negative account information.
-Your payment history is the most important factor on your credit report, and having negative payment information, such as missed payments, can severely damage your credit.
-Negative information can also include charge-offs, bankruptcies, and foreclosures.
+- Negative account information: Your payment history is the most important factor on your credit report, and having negative payment information, such as missed bill payments, can severely damage your credit.
+Negative information can also include charge-offs, bankruptcies and foreclosures.

-- Recent late payments.
-Even though late payments stay on your credit report for seven years, the more recent the late payment, the more it will hurt your credit.
+- Recent late payments: Even though late payments stay on your credit report for seven years, the more recent the late payment, the more it will hurt your credit score.

-- Being between age 18 and 21.
-Under the Credit CARD Act of 2009, young adults have to be able to show that they can repay their loans using their own income, limiting their ability to be approved for new accounts.
+- Being between ages 18 and 21: The Credit CARD Act also states that young adults must be able to show that they can repay their credit lines using their own income, limiting their ability to be approved for new accounts.

 What to Do When You Get Denied for a Credit Card